 Why is it all too common to find ourselves questioning our circumstances or analyzing our choices?
 We may attempt to plan out the perfect event, career path, educational journey and even a set point to identify ourselves as established.
 Along this mental journey of a preplanned life, we may often run into obstacles that take us off course and interrupt our perfectly planned adventure.
 This usually leads us to become aggravated, distraught, disappointed and sometimes even helpless.
-Here is the point our mental chatter beings to incase in volume.
+Here is the point our mental chatter beings to increase in volume.
 Our questions begin to take hold of our days and dominate each moment.
 We may ask; why did this have to happen, why did my plans go wrong, why did I get the short end of the stick, why did I waste so much time?

 The confusion and friction here dwells not in the choices we made, but in the need to have our lives unfold in ways we can predict.
 When we are too busy attempting to orchestrate our lives before our “performance day” arrives, we simply create a shell of an experience filled with no substance.
-The substance our of lives dwells in the unpredictable nature of our adventure.
+The substance of our lives dwells in the unpredictable nature of our adventure.
 It is often the path we overlooked that leads us to begin the adventure we imagine and may ultimately lead to our desired destination.

 Now this is not to say that planning ahead of time is of no use, nor does it mean that holding a vision of our ideal experiences in our mind should be discarded.
 It means quite the opposite.
 Our objective is to see our goal through and enjoy the experiences which come along with that.
 Our objective is not to arrange the time of our goals arrival or how it will come into fruition.
 What does achieving our desired state have to do with how rapidly we experience it?
 Nothing.
-Similarly, what does knowing all the answers before hand, to create an answer to a question, teach us about the problem itself?
+Similarly, what does knowing all the answers beforehand, to create an answer to a question, teach us about the problem itself?
 Again, nothing.
 If our intention is to live a life where our goal or desired state is the reality we experience, then all that is needed is the vision itself and the courage to act upon it.

 Our answers to our most imports questions reveal themselves when we listen and do not try to understand, rather, we understand effortlessly.
 Maxwell Maltz, in his book Psycho-Cybernetics, details this message wonderfully.
 He adds, that when we act upon our goal, the how and the when we so desperately seek, simply take care of themselves.